-Publically accountable enterprises are required to move from Canadian Generally Accepted Accounting Principles to International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board (IASB) and adopted by the Canadian Institute of Chartered Accountants, for years beginning on or after January 1, 2011.
+Publically accountable enterprises were required to move from Canadian Generally Accepted Accounting Principles to International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board (IASB) and adopted by the Canadian Institute of Chartered Accountants (CICA), for years beginning on or after January 1, 2011.
 IFRS uses a conceptual framework similar to Canadian GAAP, but there are significant differences in recognition, measurement and disclosures.

-On October 1, 2010, the Canadian Accounting Standards Board (AcSB) issued guidance to allow, but not require, entities with rate regulated activities to defer the transition.
-The Utility had elected to take this deferral option.
-In March 2012, the AcSB announced a further one year deferral for qualifying rate regulated entities to January 1, 2013.
-This further extension is offered in recognition that the IASB may choose to include rate regulated activities on its future agenda.
+In February 2013, the CICA Accounting Standards Board announced an extension of the existing deferral for qualifying rate regulated entities to January 1, 2015.
+This further extension is offered in recognition that the IASB is on track to issue an interim standard by the end of the 2013 year.
 The Utility has chosen to adopt this deferral and continues to monitor the situation.
 The deferral also applies to the consolidated financial statements of parents of qualifying entities with rate-regulated activities.